 This exhibition celebrates the orchid family.
 Orchidaceae are one of the two largest families of flowering plants—diverse, widespread, sometimes colorful, sometimes fragrant, and sometimes bizarre.
 Many people do not realize that the diversity of orchids goes beyond the selection of Phalaenopsis, Cymbidium, and Oncidium orchids we find at our local supermarkets or home improvement stores.

 BAGSC members may choose to paint Jim Folsom's favorite orchid, Paphiopedilum dollgoldi 'Laurie Susan Weltz' FCC/AOS, or submit other original artworks.

 San Diego Botanic Garden is opening their conservatory this summer!
 In celebration, the subject for BAGSC's annual exhibit will be tropical plants.
-Orchids, Philodendrons, Anthuriums and more will be featured in the conservatory, but anything tropical is welcome for the exhibition.
+Orchids, Philodendrons, Anthuriums, other epiphytes and more will be featured in the conservatory, but anything tropical is welcome for the exhibition.

 BAGSC Past Exhibitions